-There are many reasons you need walking shoes that have solid support and cushioning.
-You need proper support for your fascia ligament, and shoes that have enough cushioning to allow for proper shock absorption, so the job isn't left entirely up to your feet.
+There are many reasons you need walking shoes with solid support and cushioning.
+You need proper support for your fascia ligament and shoes that have enough cushioning to allow for proper shock absorption, so the job isn't left entirely up to your feet.

 Did you know that almost 25% of the bones and joints in your body are located in your feet?